YuxuanZuo/MultiYggdrasil/README.en.md

     Only SOCKS protocol is supported.
     URL format: socks://<host>:<port>

-    This proxy setting only affects Mojang namespace feature, and the proxy is used only when accessing Mojang's servers.
+    This proxy setting only affects Mojang namespace and Mojang Yggdrasil server feature, and the proxy is used only when accessing Mojang's servers.
     To enable proxy for your customized authentication server, see https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html .

 -Dauthlibinjector.legacySkinPolyfill={default|enabled|disabled}